 Yes No

-If the answer is “Yes”, please provide some examples.
+If the answer is “Yes”, please provide some examples. [agreed]

 J. International law enforcement cooperation (article 27)

 81. Consistent with domestic legal and administrative systems, have the competent authorities of your country established or enhanced, where necessary, channels of communication with their counterparts in other States parties in order to facilitate the secure and rapid exchange of information concerning all aspects of offences covered by the Convention, including, where appropriate, links with other criminal activities (art.
 27, para.
-1 (a))?
+1 (a))? [agreed]

 Yes No